BTC, ETH, BNB, SOL, ADA, XRP, DOT, DOGE, LUNA, AVAX

 DOGE / USDT

-The bulls repeatedly failed to push Dogecoin (DOGE) above the 20-day EMA ($ 0.22) in recent days, suggesting that sentiment remains negative and bears are selling on rallies.
+Dogecoin (DOGE) fell below the critical support at $ 0.15 on December 4, but the bulls bought this decline as seen from the long tail of the candle.
+The failure of buyers to push the price to the overhead resistance at $ 0.19 indicates a lack of demand at higher levels.

-The 20-day EMA is sloping down and the RSI is below 36, indicating that the path of least resistance is to the downside.
-If the bears sink the price below $ 0.19, the DOGE / USDT pair could fall to the critical support at $ 0.15.
+The bears are trying to sink the price below $ 0.15 today.
+If this support breaks, the selling could intensify and the DOGE / USDT pair could drop to $ 0.13 and then to the psychological support at $ 0.10.

-On the other hand, if the price rises from the current level or bounces off $ 0.19 and breaks above the 20-day EMA, it will indicate a strong build-up at lower levels.
-Then the pair could rally to the 50-day SMA ($ 0.24).
+Conversely, if the price rebounds from the current level, it will suggest that the bulls are aggressively defending the support at $ 0.15.
+The pair could then climb to the overhead resistance at $ 0.19.
+A breakout and close above this level and the 20-day EMA ($ 0.20) will signal a possible trend reversal.

 MOON / USDT